Mangala-Manmatharaja/Stegno-png-decoder/README.md

 # 🖼️ Steganography PNG Decoder

-A Python script to extract encoded text from PNG image
+A Python script to extract encoded text from PNG images,

 ### 🚀 Prepare